thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

   ignoring these parameters.
 * Optional `childid`.
 For details see section "Configuration files for child devices" below.
 * Optional `desired`.
 For details see section "Configuration files for child devices" below.
-* Optional `protocol`.
-Valid values are "http" or "filesystem".
-For details see section "Configuration files for child devices" below.

 ```shell
 $ cat /etc/tedge/c8y/c8y-configuration-plugin.toml